no8dy/Tetris/README.md

-# pixnet
+# Tetris
-for pixnet blog
+game on linux terminal